Viola Concerto (Piston)

 The Concerto for Viola and Orchestra is a musical composition for viola and orchestra by the American composer Walter Piston.
 The work was written in 1957 for the violist Joseph de Pasquale, who first performed the piece with the Boston Symphony Orchestra on March 7, 1958.

-Composition

-Structure
+Music

 The concerto has a duration of roughly 20 minutes and is cast in three movements: